Lee-SL/culture-amp-coding-test/README.md

 ```

 ## Development process
-Under resources folder I have used a Jupyter Notebook called scratchpad to test all my python code before imputting into the modules
+Under resources folder I have used a Jupyter Notebook called scratchpad to test all my python code before inputting into the modules

 ## Data Quality
 # Import